vfilimonov/co2meter/README.md

 	mon.data.plot(secondary_y='temp')

+The data could be at any point logged to CSV file (NB! `pandas` required).
+If the file already exists, then only new data (i.e. with timestamps later than the one recorded in the last line) will be appened to the end of file:

+	mon.log_data_to_csv('log_co2.csv')

-This command stops the background thread, when it is not needed anymore:
+The following command stops the background thread, when it is not needed anymore:

 	mon.stop_monitoring()